Internet in the Czech Republic: ADSL/VDSL

 In the Czech Republic, ADSL became commercially available at the beginning of 2003, by then-monopoly operator Český Telecom with basic speeds from 192/64 kbit/s to 1024/256 kbit/s.
 The start-up of ADSL was very slow due to overpriced plans (~€350 per month for 1024/256 kbit).
 At the beginning of 2004, local loop unbundling began, and alternative operators started to offer ADSL (and also SDSL).
 This, and later privatisation of Český Telecom, helped to drive down prices.
 On 1 July 2006, Český Telecom was renamed to Telefónica O2 Czech Republic.
 As of 2009, ADSL2+ was offered in three variants, mostly without data limits (Fair User Policy - limiting link speed based on amount of transferred data).
 The speed varied depending on the loop length up to 20 Mbit/s.

 In 2015, O2 Czech Republic (owned by PPF) was split into two companies: CETIN, which owns the fixed and mobile network, and the mobile operator, O2.
 CETIN is offering its cable network not only to O2, but also to another ISPs.
 Maximum speeds vary per each ISP (250 Mbit/s, 1 Gbit/s, etc.).

 CETIN has been building remote DSLAMs around the Czech Republic.
 They are supposed to be installed instead of existing network nodes connected through a copper cable.
 Remote DSLAMs are connected to a fibre network, so old copper lines (from DSLAM to customer) can transmit higher speeds.

-The typical ADSL/VDSL (no limits/no data cap) connection offered is from 20/2Mbit up to 100/10Mbit.
+The typical ADSL/VDSL (no limits/no data cap) connection offered is from 20/2 Mbit up to 100/10Mbit.
 For short local loops, 250/25 Mbit/s plan is offered by some VDSL3 (G.Fast) internet providers.